w3c/wai-curricula/content/designer/forms-and-widgets.md

 Optional ideas to teach the learning outcomes:

-* Show examples of different mechanisms to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
+* Show examples of different methods to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
 * Show examples of overlapping notifications in the context of complex applications.
-Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.
-Explain that defining mechanisms to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the mechanisms is a developers' responsibility.
+Explain that some users may find it daunting to process several notifications at the same time, so a method needs to be defined that allows to prioritize notifications based on their relevance.
+Explain that defining methods to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the methods is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a form field that validate on user input and ask them to provide descriptive validation messages.
 Assess how students provide clear validation messages for fields that validate on user input.
-* Practical &mdash; Give students an application with notifications coming from different view and ask them to define mechanisms to queue and prioritize such notifications.
+* Practical &mdash; Give students an application with notifications coming from different view and ask them to define methods to queue and prioritize such notifications.
 Assess how students prioritize and organize notifications coming from different views.

 {% include excol.html type="end" %}